Launch-Free 3 months Builder plan-

 Is there a limit on how many inboxes I can create?

 The free plan supports one inbox.
 The Builder plan allows up to 10, which covers most crew configurations.
-If you're running larger-scale agent deployments, running 50 agent inboxes covers what that looks like in practice.
+For larger-scale agent deployments, the multi-tenant isolation guide covers what that looks like in practice.

 How does my receive tool know which inbox to poll?